Elevated Brownies Recipe | Download for FREE!

 7. Disorientation and Confusion: A person feeling too high on marijuana may become easily disoriented or confused due to their altered mental state from the drug’s effect on the brain’s neurotransmitters.

-8. Fatigue or Sleepiness: The sedative qualities of marijuana mean that it can make it harder for a person to stay awake or alert leading them into feeling tired or sleepy after using it in high doses.
+8. Fatigue or Sleepiness: The sedative qualities of marijuana mean that it can make it harder for a person to stay awake or alert leading them to feel tired or sleepy after using it in high doses.

 What to Do When You Get Too High